intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

         hostPath: /Users/username/pgdata

   # Enable integrated SMTP server (requirement #4).
-  # Configure Ingress to forward requests for any host to MailHog GUI (requirements #5).
+  # Configure Ingress to forward requests for any host to Mailpit GUI (requirements #5).
-  # Since ingress for IOM defined a more specific rule, MailHog GUI can be reached using any hostname except localhost.
+  # Since ingress for IOM defined a more specific rule, Mailpit GUI can be reached using any hostname except localhost.
-  mailhog:
+  mailpit:
     enabled: true
     ingress:
-      enabled: true
-      hosts:
-        - host:
-          paths:
-            - path: "/"
-              pathType: Prefix
+      hostname:
+      # TODO test if this is working!

 .. regualar notes are not rendered correctly in GitHub

 **Note**